gfranzini/tracer-manual/configuration/step-2-featuringtraining.md

 Feature 2 = `have a very big`
 Feature 3 = `a very big house`

-Shingling createsmore features, so your detector will need more time to compute similarity.
+Shingling creates more features, so your detector will need more time to compute similarity.

 ### Non-overlapping

-A non-overlapping type of featuring is hash-breaking, a process typically used to detect duplicates or exact copies.
-Hash-breaking creates features with no overlap.
-Here are some examples of hashbreaking:

-Example sentence: _I have a very big house_

 ### Shingling or hash-breaking?